adafruit/pyleap.github.io/README.md

 </p>

 # PyLeap Project Collection
-A collection of demo projects for Pyleap.
+A collection of demo projects for the Pyleap.

+PyLeap is an app for iOS and iPadOS.
+It allows you to collect complete projects from the Adafruit Learn System, and transfer them directly to your Circuit Playground Bluefruit without opening a code editor or connecting to a computer.

 [Read more about PyLeap here.](https://learn.adafruit.com/pyleap-app)